oscarmash/ilba-docu/Varios-k8s/Cilium-Documentation/README.md

   * Path, Method, Host, Headers
 * Which of the following best describes the structure of a Cilium network policy rule?
   * Each rule can contain both ingress and egress sections.
+---
+* When deploying a global service in Cilium's Cluster Mesh, what type should the Kubernetes Service be defined as?
+  * ClusterIP is used as per the example for defining global services.
+* Which of the following is a security concern associated with sidecarless service meshes?
+  * Using shared proxies in sidecarless architectures can introduce potential vulnerabilities and reduce the isolation between services.
+* An administrator applies a Cilium network policy that intercepts all DNS traffic but does not set 'EnableDefaultDeny' for egress and ingress.
+What is the effect of this policy on network traffic?
+  * DNS traffic is intercepted and allowed while other traffic remains unrestricted.
+* Which control plane option in Cilium Service Mesh allows for the full capability of the Envoy proxy?
+  * Envoy CRD
+* You have enabled Cilium's Mutual Authentication Support in your Kubernetes cluster.
+What responsibility does the Cilium Operator have in this configuration?
+  * Ensuring that each Cilium Identity has an associated identity in the certificate management system.
+* What feature of Cilium’s Gateway API implementation allows different operational roles to manage traffic engineering without interfering with each other?
+  * Role-specific Gateway API objects with decomposed responsibilities
+  * Decomposing the Ingress API into multiple Gateway API objects allows different roles such as Infrastructure Providers, Cluster Operators, and Application Developers to manage traffic engineering according to their responsibilities.
+* During IPsec key rotation in Cilium, what should be avoided to prevent cluster instability?
+  * Performing key rotation during Cilium agent upgrades or downgrades
+* What is the primary purpose of the Hubble Relay component in a Hubble observability setup?
+  * To provide a cluster-wide API for querying Hubble flow data.
+* In Cilium, what does security identity 0 represent in the eBPF datapath?
+  * Any identity, acting as a wildcard allow
+* You want to set up a policy in Cilium that enforces that endpoints labeled with `env=prod` can only be accessed by other endpoints that also have `env=prod`.
+Which Cilium policy field would you use to define this base requirement?
+  * fromRequires
+* What is a primary limitation of the Kubernetes Ingress API in handling advanced traffic routing?
+  * The Ingress API supports basic routing but lacks (carece) native support for advanced features like traffic splitting and header modification.
+* How does Cilium's Cluster Mesh contribute to high availability in a multi-region Kubernetes deployment?
+  * By enabling automatic failover to other clusters if one cluster becomes unavailable.
+* After deploying Constellation with Cilium, an admin notices that some pod-to-pod traffic remains unencrypted despite the network encryption settings.
+The firewall logs indicate traffic is being routed through eth0 and not the WireGuard interface.
+What is a likely cause based on Constellation’s implementation?
+  * The IPCache has not yet been updated with the new endpoint’s identity.
+  * The IPCache map in Cilium is responsible for determining whether traffic between pods should be encrypted.
+If a new endpoint's identity has not yet been updated in the IPCache, Cilium may route the traffic through eth0 without encryption, bypassing the WireGuard interface
+* What is an advantage of using Endpoints Based Layer 3 policies in Cilium?
+  * Policies are defined based on endpoint labels, removing the dependency on IP addresses.
+  * It decouples policies from IP addressing.
+* Which command is used to enable support for external workloads in a Cilium-managed Kubernetes cluster using the Cilium CLI?
+  * cilium clustermesh enable --service-type LoadBalancer --enable-external-workloads
+* What is the minimum recommended mask size for each CIDR block in Cilium's Cluster Scope IPAM clusterPoolIPv4PodCIDRList?
+  * /30
+* What is a possible consequence if the Cilium operator is temporarily unavailable in a cluster?
+  * Delays in IP address management affecting the scheduling of new workloads.
+* Which of the following best describes the connectivity model used by Cilium's Cluster Mesh to join multiple Kubernetes clusters into a unified network?
+  * Cluster Mesh connects clusters regardless of their Pod CIDRs through eBPF-based routing.
+* Which Cilium feature is incompatible with the egress gateway, as highlighted in the provided knowledge content?
+  * CiliumEndpointSlice is directly stated as incompatible with the egress gateway feature.
+  * While Cluster Mesh is incompatible, there is another feature specifically highlighted.
+* Which script simplifies creating a Kubernetes cluster with Kind for running Cilium connectivity tests?
+  * ./contrib/scripts/kind.sh
+* How does Hubble facilitate a holistic view of a Kubernetes system's health by connecting network events with other system logs and metrics?
+  * Cross-stack correlation
+* Which Cilium feature utilizes XDP-based edge load-balancing to steer traffic into Kubernetes clusters or operate independently of Kubernetes?
+  * Edge Load-Balancing
+* Which Cilium CLI command is used to generate an installation script for external workloads?
+  * 'cilium clustermesh vm install' is the correct command to generate an installation script for external workloads.
+* What is the current recommended method to enable Layer 7 protocol visibility in Cilium?
+  * Creating a CiliumNetworkPolicy that specifies L7 rules
+* After migrating to a sidecarless service mesh, your team notices that implementing fine-grained security policies has become more challenging.
+What is a likely reason for this issue?
+  * Shared proxies in sidecarless service meshes reduce the granularity of security controls
+* What is an advantage of installing Cilium using the Cilium CLI over using Helm?
+  * The Cilium CLI automatically manages Cilium operator replicas based on cluster configuration.
+* In Cilium's Layer 7 policy rules, which of the following is true about the L7Rules structure?
+  * Only one protocol-specific field (HTTP, Kafka, DNS) can be set per port.
+* What is the minimum required version of the Cilium CLI to enable Cluster Mesh features as per the provided knowledge content?
+  * v0.15.0 or later is required to enable Cluster Mesh features.
+* In Cilium Layer 4 policies, which protocols can be specified in the PortProtocol structure?
+  * TCP, UDP, and ANY
+* Which personas are specifically addressed by the Gateway API to enhance role-based access in Kubernetes clusters?
+  * Infrastructure Provider, Cluster Operator, and Application Developer.
+*

 # Architecture <div id='id10' />